SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 This target is interpreted to cover research about:
 * access to sexual health services and family planning
 * access to education and information about sexual health and family planning
-* reproductive health/sexual health in national strategies and programmes.
+* reproductive health/sexual health and national strategies and programmes.

 This query consists of 2 phrases.

 ##### Phrase 1

-The basic structure is *reproductive health + access*
+The elements of the phrase are: *reproductive health/education + access*

 Originally, *reproductive health* terms were combined with *service/information* terms (`"support" OR "service$" OR "program*" OR "right$" OR "facility" OR "facilities" OR "hospital$" OR "clinic$" OR "treatment" OR "checkup$" OR "check up$" OR "healthcare" OR "care" OR "aftercare" OR "information" OR "education"`).
 However, a wide variety of terms are used, and sometimes no terms at all.
 When *reproductive health* terms are combined with *access* terms, the results are mostly discussing some sort of service/education/communication, so the *service/information* terms were dropped as an unnecessary restriction.